Is GST Registration Necessary for Sole Proprietorship Firms?

 Let us understand how a GST-registered concern is privileged as compared to those unregistered:

 4. Input Tax Credit: The capacity to claim an input tax credit (ITC) is what every unincorporated business owner wishes for, and GST registration grants it to the sole proprietor.
-By claiming credit of the GST paid on procuring inputs or other business expenses, the proprietor can minimise his costs and ultimately reduce the overall tax burden.
+By claiming credit for the GST paid on procuring inputs or other business expenses, the proprietor can minimise his costs and ultimately reduce the overall tax burden.

 7. Lawfulness and trustworthiness: When a proprietorship concern obtains a GST registration, the business of the sole proprietor gains a certain legitimacy in the minds of the parties dealing with it.
-Large enterprises, in particular, favour to co-operate with clients or parties or even traders who are GST compliant, since it provides them with a sense of reliability and truthfulness in transacting with them.
+Large enterprises, in particular, favour co-operating with clients or parties or even traders who are GST compliant, since it provides them with a sense of reliability and truthfulness in transacting with them.

 Summary